Session Chair Responsibility

 - Notifying MRS staff of any special symposium needs

-The Symposium Assistant will give you the Session Sheet listing the latest program information.
+The Symposium Assistant will give you the Session Sheet listing the latest program information, as well as a Session Chair ribbon.
 Invited talks are 30 minutes and are indicated on the session sheets by an asterisk before the abstract number (e.g. *NM07.03.01).
 Contributed talks are 15 minutes.

 Presenter No Show

-If you have a “presenter no show,” you cannot rearrange the schedule of presentations.
+If you have a “presenter no show,” do not rearrange the schedule of presentations.
 Use the open time slot for discussion or review.
 It is important to maintain published program times in order to facilitate attendee scheduling.
 Also, staying on time insures the availability of meeting rooms for important noontime and evening functions.

 It’s important for MRS to know if someone other than the presenting author delivers the talk; therefore, the Symposium Assistant has been asked to make note of all such changes.
-Please help your assistant by clearly identifying all authors who are substituting for the presenter noted in the published program.
+Please help your assistant by clearly identifying all authors who are substituting for the presenter noted on the session sheet.

 At the Beginning of the Session